nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ![ViewExitSequenceDiagram3.png](images/ViewExitSequenceDiagram3.png)

 Step 4.
 From `MainWindow`, `handleViewExit()` handler method is called.
 The `getInConfirmationDialog()` method in `CommandBox` UI class is used to check if the user is seeing the confirmation message.
 If the user already saved the fosterer or is already in confirmation dialog, `exitProfilePage()` is called and user exits the profile.
-Otherwise, the user is shown the confirmation message telling that they did not save the details.
+Otherwise, the user is shown the confirmation message alerting them that they did not save the details.

 ![HandleViewExitSequenceDiagram.png](images/HandleViewExitSequenceDiagram.png)

 Step 5.
 If the user presses Enter in the `CommandBox`, `handleViewExit()` method is called again.
 This time, the screen is already showing the confirmation message, so isShowingConfirmationMessage is true.
 Thus, the user is exited out of the profile page.
-If the user presses Esc instead, `handleCancelViewExit()` method is called lets the user stays in the profile page.
+If the user presses Esc instead, `handleCancelViewExit()` method is called and lets the user stays in the profile page.

 ![ViewExitSequenceDiagram.png](images/ViewExitSequenceDiagram.png)